 First, I would like to tell you a bit about myself (so you don’t feel like “who’s this person and why is she giving me advice?”).
 Well, my name’s Liza, I’m 24 y.o. travel addict.
 I founded this blog together with my boyfriend Pepe in January 2016 and since that time I managed to get more than 41K followers on all my Social Media channels (as of April 2017).

-My main channel is Instagram with more than 28.5K followers, followed by Twitter (10K) and Pinterest (1.5K).
+My main channel is Instagram with more than 28.5K followers (want more tips about Instagram?
+Check this post!), followed by Twitter (10K) and Pinterest (1.5K).
 I also have Facebook Page and YouTube channel, but I haven’t invested enough time in them to tell you about the impressive results I got (there are no significant results yet).